Flower Symbolism

 Tulip Meaning

 Tulips have been the focus of wild trading and high prices.
-Tulip meaning includes fame, freedom and perfect love.
+Tulips mean fame, freedom and perfect love.
 Tulips are one of the most admired flowers in the world.